Florida Minority Community Reinvestment Coalition (FMCRC)

-In an era of merger and acquisitions, lack of substantial commitments have been made to under served minority communities in Florida.
+In an era of mergers and acquisitions, there has been a lack of substantial commitments to under served minority communities in Florida.
 By using the Community Investment Act as leverage, FMCRC will strive for substantial commitments by financial institutions into minority Communities of Florida.
 Congresswoman Corrine Brown (Orlando) will work directly with FMCRC on the development of all CRA agreements for the minority communities of Florida.

-But much work needs to be done.
+There is still much more work needs to be done.
 The home ownership gap between minorities and white Americans is still prominent is Florida.
 Business lending and contacting to minority owned firms is still disturbingly low.
 Insurance and Banking Companies continues to ignore minority neighborhoods and predatory lending still exists.
 Furthermore restricted land-use policies threaten opportunities for home ownership, employment, education, and health for Florida's future minority majority.